-In setting its rates for the 2020-2021 financial year Council considered the impact of the rates to be charged on the well-being of the community.
+In setting its rates for the 2021-2022 financial year Council considered the impact of the rates to be charged on the well-being of the community.
 Council will consider during the rate setting process:

-- COVID 19 and the longstanding drought and the effect of both of these on economic activity. - Council's adopted 2019-2028 Community Plan as informed by the Community. - > The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity. - ➤ The Long Term Financial Plan 2020-2040 developed as part of the Strategic Management suite of documents. - The current economic climate, as reported by various public bodies, in which major factors are low inflation, higher commodity prices and limited local employment opportunities. - ➤ The need to ensure that appropriate provisions are made for long service leave, annual leave and similar mandated employment costs. - > That reserves are created for the future replacement of infrastructure and the charges for use of the infrastructure to reflect inter generation use of the infrastructure.
+- COVID 19 and the longstanding drought and the effect of both on economic activity. - > The availability of hardship provisions to rate payers. - ➤ The 2020-21 rate and fees and charges increase of 0%. - Council's adopted 2019-2028 Community Plan as informed by the Community. - > The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity. - ➤ The Long-Term Financial Plan 2021-2041 developed as part of the Strategic Management suite of documents. - The current economic climate, as reported by various public bodies, in which major factors are low inflation, higher commodity prices and limited local employment opportunities. - The need to ensure that appropriate provisions are made for long service leave, annual leave and similar mandated employment costs. - > That reserves are created for the future replacement of infrastructure and the charges for use of the infrastructure to reflect inter generation use of the infrastructure. - ➤ The impact of rates on the community, including but not limited to: - The need to distribute the rate burden equitably between ratepayers; - The distribution of the benefits received from the services that are provided by Council. - The minimising of the general rates by levying annual service charges for the provision of Community Wastewater Management System (CWMS) and solid waste management services on a user pays basis where it's possible to recover the full cost of operating the service, with provision for pensioners concession on CWMS to those members of the community who meet the criteria. - Recommendations from the Rate Discussion Paper presented to Council on the 16 February 2021 - > The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government.

-Version Number Issued Next Review GDS Page 3/2020 30 June 2020 June 2021 7.11.1 9 of 11
+Version Number Issued Next Review GDS Page 3/2020 30 June 2021 June 2022 7.11.1 9 of 11

-- The impact of rates on the community, including but not limited to: - The need to distribute the rate burden equitably between ratepayers; - The distribution of the benefits received from the services that are provided by Council. - The minimising of the general rates by levying annual service charges for the provision of Community Wastewater Management System (CWMS) and solid waste management services on a user pays basis where it's possible to recover the full cost of operating the service, with provision for pensioners concession on CWMS to those members of the community who meet the criteria. - Recommendations from the Rate Discussion Paper presented to Council on the 18 February 2020. - The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government. - > The specific issues of the community including the need to deliver an ever-increasing range of services across economic, environmental and social functions. - > The need to continue to replace and upgrade infrastructure and other assets including both plant and machinery and the road network. - The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development. - > Householders, businesses and farmers. - > Employed, unemployed & pensioners. - Taking into account changes in valuations by the State Valuation Office. - Climate Change. - ➤ The legacy of Government Grant Commission funding decisions (e.g. the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years)
+- The specific issues of the community including the need to deliver an ever-increasing range of services across economic, environmental and social functions. - The need to continue to replace and upgrade infrastructure and other assets including both plant and machinery and the road network. - The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development. - Householders, businesses and farmers. - Employed, unemployed & pensioners. - Taking into account changes in valuations by the State Valuation Office. - Climate Change. - ➤ The legacy of Government Grant Commission funding decisions (e.g. the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years)

 The Rating Policy is a separate policy document.
-The Rating Policy 2020-2021 was consulted on concurrently with the Annual Business Plan 2020-2021.
+The Rating Policy 2021-2022 was consulted on concurrently with the Annual Business Plan 2021-2022.